Use Story Mapping To Deliver Software Products Faster

-There is one particular approach which often proves useful at this point in the process: prioritize items as “must,” “should,” and “nice to have.”
-Must goes at the top, while “nice to have” goes at the bottom.
+There is one particular approach that often proves useful at this point in the process: prioritize items as “must,” “should,” and “nice to have.”
+Must go at the top, while “nice to have” goes at the bottom.

 Define your minimum product

 Once you have a demonstrative representation of your backlog, you should be able to draw a line and be left with only the items necessary for your minimal product.
 It’s OK if this line isn’t straight, because in some of the groups you may have more items to finish than in others.

 To ensure that your backlog is groomed, your story map should be updated from time to time.
 You can do so once per iteration, but don’t forget that changes are intrinsic to software development projects and your vision will become clearer with each iteration.